 The process of receiving an organ transplant can be a complex and daunting one.
 In order to provide patients with a more streamlined and comforting experience, Augusta University Health opened the new 14,000-square-foot Carlos and Marguerite Mason Solid Organ Transplant Center on April 27, 2017.

-“The center is extremely patient-centered,” said Carlos Zayas, MD, assistant program director and medical director of the Transplant Program.
-“It merges into one place the many services that our transplant patients require, instead of having them navigate different appointments in multiple buildings across
+“The center is extremely patient-centered,” said Dr. Dr. Carlos Zayas assistant program director and medical director of the Transplant Program.
+“It merges into one place the many services that our transplant patients require, instead of having them navigate different appointments in multiple buildings across the campus.”

 The new center accommodates clinical needs, consultations, lab services, infusions, cardiac echocardiograms, a medication assistance program and an education library.
 It was also built with patients and their families in mind.